UselessMnemonic/OpenWiz/README.md

 The service uses UDP for transport.
 Port `38900` is used by the App to recieve, while `38899` is used by the light to recieve.
 Broadcasts are made by clients to their broadcast address or `255.255.255.255`.
 ### Format
-Data exchanged is exchanged between devices using JSON, seemingly encoded in UTF8.
+Data is exchanged between devices using JSON, seemingly encoded in UTF8.
 The format for JSON objects is somewhat follows:
 ```JSON
 {